Echo Theatre Co

 2019

-In 2019, Echo staged the professional premier of Belfast Girls by Jaki McCarrick, the story of 5 famine orphans coming to Australia from Belfast in the 1850s.
+In 2019, Echo staged the professional premiere of Belfast Girls by Jaki McCarrick, the story of 5 famine orphans coming to Australia from Belfast in the 1850s.
 These extraordinary women are part of our history, helping to shape the Australia we know today.

 “There is a stark and earthy authenticity to Jordan Best’s premiere production of Belfast Girls for Echo Theatre, the newly formed professional resident company at the Q. […] We see real women, bearing the burden of their poverty and struggle through dreams of escape and good fortune.
 We see women, true to their nature, fighting, supporting, comforting and confronting their identity during a three-month passage to a new and uncertain future.
-And we see women, determined to shake off the shackles of expectation and male authority.” – Peter Wilkins, The Canberra Times
+And we see women, determined to shake off the shackles of expectation and male authority.”

 Echo Youth